-Two hit-men kill a couple, kidnap their kid, and take the child on a long road trip to meet the mafiosos who ordered the hit.
+Two hit-men (Roy Scheider, Jaws, and Adam Baldwin, My Bodyguard) brutally kill a couple, kidnap their kid and take the child on a long, long road trip to meet the mafiosos who ordered the hit.

 Reaction & Thoughts:

-Screenwriter Red (Near Dark and The Hitchhiker), who made his directorial debut here, seems to be paying tribute to the minimalist film noirs of yesterday, a sort of homage to Born to Kill (1947), The Narrow Margin (1952), etc.
+Screenwriter Red (Near Dark and The Hitchhiker), who made his directorial debut here, seems to be paying tribute to the minimalist film noirs of yesterday, a sort of homage to Detour (1945), Impact (1949), The Narrow Margin (1952) and The Hitch-Hiker (1953).
+It also anticipates Quentin Tarantino’s crime movies.

-The film is blessed with terrific dark humor.
-Cohen and Tate is very funny, albeit in a sly kinda way.
-The movie also uses the child-in-peril plot device in an intelligent manner.
-The film generates enormous suspense precisely because you are convinced that the kid could be killed at any given moment.
+Cohen and Tate is blessed with huge amounts of dark humor — the film is very funny, albeit in a sly kind of way.
+I do have to warn viewers: the “jokes” are cruel and tasteless.
+Cohen and Tate also uses the child-in-peril plot device in a diabolically smart manner.
+The film generates enormous suspense precisely because you are convinced that the kid could be killed at any given moment — the child is in real danger!

-Adam Baldwin (My Bodyguard) is the psychotic young assassin and Roy Scheider (Jaws) is his partner, a veteran and cold-blooded hit-man.
+Adam Baldwin is the psychotic young assassin and Roy Scheider is his partner, a veteran and cold-blooded hit-man.
 They are killers who disagree on almost everything.
 This ain’t yin vs yang; it’s more like young yin vs old yin.
-I particularity liked how the film resisted the temptation of redeeming the main characters — the killers are very bad people from beginning to end.
+I particularly liked how the film resisted the temptation of redeeming the main characters.
+You won’t see sudden changes of heart — the two killers remain bad people from beginning to end.

 Scheider is wonderful as the world-weary killer.
 This is perhaps his last great performance.
 It’s a welcome return to his pre-Jaws career — Scheider started out playing morally dubious characters in films like Stiletto (1969) and Klute (1971).
 Baldwin’s cockiness contrasts perfectly with Scheider’s “old-school” thinking.
 Harley Cross (Mrs. Soffel and The Believers), who plays the kid, is very good too.